dprabin25/BegineersRNA-Seq/README.md

 ## References

-Dawadi P., Pokharel B., Shrestha A., Niraula D., Naeem A., Miura S., Roy M.*, Nepal S.* (2025).
-From bench to bytes: A practical guide to RNA sequencing data analysis.
-Department of Biology, The University of Mississippi .
-Under review.
+Dawadi P, Pokharel B, Shrestha A, Niraula D, Naeem A, Miura S, Roy M* and Nepal S* (2025).
+From bench to bytes: a practical guide to RNA sequencing data analysis.
+Front.
+Genet.
+16:1697922. doi: 10.3389/fgene.2025.1697922